-If neither the Standard or Enhanced Tours suit you, get in touch and I will work with you to create a Bespoke Tour that meets your requirements.
+If the Open Tour doesn’t suit you, please get in touch and I will work with you to create a Bespoke Tour that meets your requirements.

-- The town’s manufacturing activities can be used to bring to life the “Home Front” to Key Stage 3 pupils and other students learning about the Second World War.
+- Focusing more on the town’s manufacturing activities can be used to bring to life the “Home Front” to Key Stage 3 pupils and other students learning about the Second World War.

-- You may wish to include a visit to Carrickfergus Castle before or after this Tour.
+- You may wish to include a visit to Carrickfergus Castle and/or the US Rangers museum as part of a Tour.

-I will do my best to help you build a Tour programme that matches your requirements.
+I will do my best to help you build a Tour programme that matches your specific interests and requirements.
 Contact me to discuss possibilities.